Welcome and Overview

 Once your pretransplant evaluation is finished and you have the date of your transplant, you’ll have your preadmission appointment.
 This appointment is usually 1 to 2 weeks before you’re admitted to the hospital.
 At this appointment:

 - Your healthcare provider will review your treatment plan with you.

 - Your healthcare provider will go over the consent forms and you’ll sign consent for your transplant (if you haven’t already).

 - You’ll meet with your clinical nurse coordinator.
 They’ll give you a calendar outlining your treatment plan, review information, and answer your questions.

 - You’ll meet with your clinical pharmacist again to review the medications you’ll take during and after your transplant.

 - You may be asked to sign a consent form for transfusion (if you haven’t already).
 This is because you may need blood or platelet transfusions when your blood counts are low after your transplant.
-For more information about blood transfusions, read the resource Frequently Asked Questions About Blood Transfusions.
+For more information about blood transfusions, read the resource About Your Blood Transfusion.

 Between your preadmission appointment and when you’re admitted to the hospital, it’s very important to call your transplant doctor’s office if you have any of the following: